Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Kunsan Air Base is home to the 8th Fighter Wing which is known as the “Wolf Pack”, a nickname given during the command of Colonel Robin Olds back in 1966.
 It’s one of two major Air Force installations operated by the United States in Korea.
 It is located on the west coast of the South Korean peninsula bordered by the Yellow Sea.
-Kunsan Air Base is a remote / unaccompanied assignment and all 8 FW active duty military members must reside on the installation unless authorized by the Installation Commander (Wolf).
+Kunsan Air Base is a remote / unaccompanied assignment, and all 8 FW active duty military members must reside on the installation unless authorized by the Installation Commander (Wolf).

 Gunsan City is the host city for Kunsan Air Base.
 “Kunsan” and “Gunsan” are spelled exactly the same in Korean: 군산.
 Gunsan City is pronounced Gunsan-si and is spelled 군산시.
 If you search “Kunsan” on the internet, you will find information on the installation.
 If you search “Gunsan”, you will find information about the host city.

-The city of approximately 272,000 people (as of Mar 2019) is located on the edge of central western coast, as a waist of the Korean peninsula, is in 2~3 hours away from anywhere in Korea (231 km away from Seoul and 337 km away from Busan).
-Many excursions awaits those interested in exploring the traditions and customs of this great country.
+The city of approximately 272,000 people (as of Mar 2019) and is located on the edge of central western coast, as a waist of the Korean peninsula, is in 2~3 hours away from anywhere in Korea (231 km away from Seoul and 337 km away from Busan).
+Many excursions await those interested in exploring the traditions and customs of this great country.
 The city of Gunsan itself is a very vibrant and upbeat community filled with 5 star restaurants, quaint coffee shops and numerous clothing stores.

-The city also have a thriving fishing fleet and is an excellent place for fresh seafood.
+The city also has a thriving fishing fleet and is an excellent place for fresh seafood.
 There are two fish markets that can be found in town; Haemang-dong and Bieung port.
 Gunsan is known for saengseon hoe (생선회), raw sliced fish.